alexlzhu/linux/Documentation/fpga/dfl.rst

 - Wu Hao <hao.wu@intel.com>

-The Device Feature List (DFL) FPGA framework (and drivers according to this framework) hides the very details of low layer hardwares and provides unified interfaces to userspace.
+The Device Feature List (DFL) FPGA framework (and drivers according to this framework) hides the very details of low layer hardware and provides unified interfaces to userspace.
 Applications could use these interfaces to configure, enumerate, open and access FPGA accelerators on platforms which implement the DFL in the device memory.
 Besides this, the DFL framework